edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

 1. Now that the agent has started, we can observe the Agent log file to see if it picks up the apache request logs and send it to our Kinesis Firehose.

+    ```shell
+    tail -f /var/log/aws-kinesis-agent/aws-kinesis-agent.log
+    ```

     ![KinesisAgent_log](images/KinesisAgent_log.png)

 1. We can also observe the metrics for our Kinesis Data stream within the Monitoring section within the Kinesis console.

+`Don't forget to edit your web ACL to remove the IP Block rule for WAF if you've completed Module 1`

 </p></details>